joelhooks/joelhooks-com/content/blog/2018-review/index.md

 We’ve also been affected by slower growth overall as a business, so that has made it difficult to expand the team or make any headway on the very hard technical problems that I’d like to solve.

-On one hand egghead has been a big success for me personally and professionally, on the other I feel desperately inadequate to sit at the helm.
+egghead has been a big success for me personally and professionally, but I struggle hard with knowing what I don't know and making the appropriate decisions for the health of the business.

 # The focus for 2019